redis-rb/redis-client/README.md

 `redis-client` is a simple, low-level, client for Redis 6+.

-Contrary to the `redis` gem, `redis-client` doesn't try to map all redis commands to Ruby constructs, it merely is a thin wrapper on top of the RESP3 protocol.
+Contrary to the `redis` gem, `redis-client` doesn't try to map all Redis commands to Ruby constructs, it merely is a thin wrapper on top of the RESP3 protocol.

 ## Installation